Weather Attribution Science

 That requires a highly conditioned analysis.
 For example, 2005 brought us Katrina, the deadliest hurricane of this century.
 A team from Virginia Tech, NOAA, and the Army Corps of Engineers studied how the flood levels from Katrina would have differed had it occurred in 1900.
 They considered global sea level rise, local subsidence and loss of wetlands (due in part to sea level rise) and storm intensity.

-On the right, they included also the local changes in sea level which created between 2 and 3 meters higher flooding in the hardest-hit areas.
+On the right, they also included the local changes in sea level which created between 2 and 3 meters higher flooding in the hardest-hit areas.

-In terms of far numbers, they said flooding would have been 15 to 60 percent lower without the impact of climate change.
+In terms of FAR numbers, they said flooding would have been 15 to 60 percent lower without the impact of climate change.

 How can CCL use this new approach?